ehanahamed/ehdotfiles/docs/postInstallation.md

 I didn't need to do any extra configuration, I just installed the packages and they work!

+I also use `cava` (AUR) for cool sound-visualization-effect-terminal-thing, it has nothing to do with actually playing sound, its just a fancy cool-looking audio visualizer thing.

 For bluetooth sound stuff, see the `Bluetooth` section (its litterally right under this)

 ## Bluetooth